Carole Baskin Says She’s In Negotiations For TV Show, Book Deal As She Reflects On ‘Tiger King,’ ‘DWTS’ Fame

 Carole Baskin has plans for a book and a TV show for 2021.

-In a year-end email update, the animal rights activist turned Dancing with the Stars celeb told her fans to stay tuned for the major projects she has in the works.
+In a year-end email update, the animal rights activist-turned-Dancing with the Stars celeb told her fans to stay tuned for the major projects she has in the works.

-Carole, who shot to fame earlier this year after she was featured in the Netflix docu-series The Tiger King, hopes to shine a spotlight on her Big Cats Rescue animal sanctuary in Tampa with a new television series.
+Carole, who shot to fame earlier this year after she was featured in the Netflix docu-series Tiger King, hopes to shine a spotlight on her Big Cats Rescue animal sanctuary in Tampa, Florida with a new television series.

-“I’m in negotiations for a TV series on the work we do to end big cat abuse and to write my memoirs,” Carole wrote to her fans, according to Page Six.
+“I’m in negotiations for a TV show series on the work we do to end big cat abuse and to write my memoirs,” Carole wrote to her fans, according to Page Six.

-She previously teased a potential reality TV deal based around her Florida-based facility.
+She previously teased a potential reality TV deal centered on her Florida-based facility.

-“We are working to produce a reality show about Big Cat Rescue,” she told The Guardian.“There is the day-to-day work of caring for 50 exotic cats, but our primary mission is to end the suffering at its root – and that’s the focus of the show.”
+“We are working to produce a reality show about Big Cat Rescue,” she told The Guardian.
+“There is the day-to-day work of caring for 50 exotic cats, but our primary mission is to end the suffering at its root – and that’s the focus of the show.”

 As for that memoir, the 59-year-old animal rights activist has been documenting her life on paper and on video for years.